IAFR CANADA

 Picture

-In addition, Potter's House is a partnership initiative between IAFR Canada and ILA.
-Site plans have been prepared and ILA and IAFR are looking forward to advancing the development of the 23 acres of land in Uganda's northern region.
+In addition, The Potter's House is an exciting new partnership initiative between IAFR Canada and GMHA.
+Site plans have been prepared and the development of the 23 acres of land in Uganda's northern region has begun.
 The Potter's House will be a place of encounter for individuals and families that are in need of counseling.
 The time that individuals will have at The Potter’s House will bring hope, healing and identity through various trauma counseling and therapeutic services, including music, art, pottery and play.

-Lastly, in 2020 ILA and IAFR identified the fact that, due to crowded conditions, difficulties accessing soap and water, and many underlying preexisting health conditions, refugees living in refugee camps were particularly vulnerable to the COVID-19 pandemic.
-We worked together to supply soap to residents of the Palabek Camp in Lamwo Uganda.
+Lastly, in 2020 GMHA and IAFR identified the fact that, due to crowded conditions, difficulties accessing soap and water, and many underlying preexisting health conditions, refugees living in refugee camps were particularly vulnerable to the COVID-19 pandemic.
+We worked together to supply soap to residents of the Palabek Camp.
 The soap distribution was coordinated along with the UNHCR, and focused on supporting the most vulnerable refugees, including pregnant women and mothers with babies, as well as malnourished children.

 Due to restrictions and isolation, lack of food also became an enormous need.
-IAFR and ILA worked together to provide food, as well as soap, for those for those who are victims of war living in Acholi Quarter.
+IAFR and GMHA worked together to provide food, as well as soap, for those living in the Acholi Quarter.

 Picture